khodjiyev2o/khodjiyev2o/README.md

 - 👨‍💻 All of my projects are available on my [Website](https://khodjiyev2o.github.io/Personal-website/)

-- 🌱 I’m currently learning CI/CD and AWS
+- 🌱 I’m currently learning React JS and AWS

 - ❓ Ask me about anything related to Django  and related technologies